Patagonia Wild Cats Project

 Research

-The Patagonia Cats Project aims to address the threats faced by Argentina's wild felids, such as overgrazing and hunting, while adding to our basic knowledge of little known small cat species.
+The Patagonia Wild Cats Project aims to address the threats faced by Argentina's wild felids, such as overgrazing and hunting, while adding to our basic knowledge of little known small cat species.

 - Focus Species: Leopardus geoffroyi (Geoffroy’s Cat) , Puma concolor (Mountain Lion) , Leopardus colocolo (Pampas Cat)